Common causes and treatments for digestive disturbances in cats.

 Natural Medicines for Digestive Upsets in Cats

 HomeoPet Feline Digestive Upsets is a great, natural remedy that will help to alleviate your cat’s tummy troubles.
-This 100% natural medicine provides relief from minor digestive problems including vomiting, diarrhea, constipation, loss of appetite, bad breath and repeated gas.
+This natural pet medicine provides relief from minor digestive problems including vomiting, diarrhea, constipation, loss of appetite, bad breath and repeated gas.
 Digestive Upsets is also extremely effective for cats that throw up 20 minutes after eating.
 Homeopet Digestive Upsets works on many levels to help reduce the causes of nausea, vomiting, diarrhea, constipation, loss of appetite, flatulence, bloating and other irritable bowel-like symptoms, providing relief in a natural way, in harmony with your cat’s digestive system.
 Homeopet Digestive Upsets is effective for both acute or chronic causes of tummy upset.
 Simply alter the frequency and volume of dosage according to the medicine’s instructions, the size of your cat and the nature of the symptoms.

 HomeoPet Liver Detox (Kidney) a natural medicine for the removal of unwanted environmental toxins from organs, Liver Rescue improves energy, overall health and wellbeing and can also help with bad breath where the liver is stressed or there is bad breath or jaundice accompanying the digestive upsets.
 It should be noted that remedies for the liver often also help the kidney such as Bereris Vulgaris 4x, Solidago Viragurea ,Taraxacum, Lycopodium Sulphur and Equisetum thus it is a Detox and Organ Support across the system not just the Liver.
 Over the years I have seen this medicine do so much good on its own or in conjunction with conventional medicine.
 Due to the dilute nature of the ingredients, Liver Rescue is perfectly safe and does not stress organs that are already ill.
 Your cat’s system does not have to breakdown yet another medicine, which is the case with so many treatments other than homeopathy, acupuncture, acupressure and similar healing modalities.
 If you would like any further information on Digestive Upsets Or Liver Detox (Kidney) or to discuss your cat’s tummy troubles, please contact our Customer Care Line Staff – we’re here to help.